Mastering quality management in laboratory environments: 12 essential techniques for 2023

-With a firm understanding of the 12 essentials of quality management in laboratory environments, you'll be able to confidently lead your medical services team to new levels of excellence and avoid potentially life-threatening mistakes.
+With a firm understanding of the 12 essential ingredients of quality management in laboratory environments, you'll be able to confidently lead your lab teams to new levels of excellence in 2023 and avoid potentially life-threatening mistakes.

 The laboratory needs to be organized around a formal quality management system that supports consistent procedures.
 The management team and quality unit play an integral role in a quality-driven culture, along with structures for monitoring ongoing quality.